jsquaredosquared/novocraft-sv-benchmarking/README.md

 - [ ] Align the FASTQ reads using the different aligners.
 - [ ] Call the structural variants on the different BAM files using the SV caller(s).
-- [ ] Compare the SV calls to the truth set to determine performance characteristics (e.g., F score).
+- [ ] Compare the SV calls to the truth set to determine performance characteristics.
 - [ ] Compare the results for each aligner.

+For each step, the default/recommended settings were used according to the documentation.

 ## Datasets